 - Students should behave during safety drills as if they were the true emergency.

 Turning in Assignments:

-- When the teacher asks for students to turn in an assignment, they should be placed in the assignment basket.
+- When the teacher asks for students to turn in a paper assignment, they should be placed in the assignment basket.

-- Assignments should not be placed on the teacher’s desk.
+- Paper assignments should not be placed on the teacher’s desk.